Week

 - Choose

-are a major source of salt in the diet.
+and cereals are a major source of salt in the

 - Iodised

-iodine.
-If you eat fish regularly (at least once a week), the
+If you eat fish regularly (at least once a week),

 - Margarine